socalrug/stochastic_processes_2023-02-11/README.md

 Since this event depends on you have an R setup that is functional with the correct packages and version of R, we highly recommend that you run the [check_setup.r](https://github.com/socalrug/stochastic_processes_2023-02-11/blob/main/check_setup.r) before the event.
 If you have issues, please reach out to us in the slack channel (see above) to get help.

+## Posit Cloud

+You could use the Posit Cloud during the course instead of setting up RStudio and GitHub.
+There is a [Posit project](https://posit.cloud/content/5313387) which will allow you to run RStudio in the cloud.
+It is preconfigured with the example and exercise code.
+Plus, it has all the required packages installed.
+You will need a Posit Cloud account.
+A free account can be set up.

 ## Twitter

 Please follow us on twitter, oc_rug, and also tweet about the event with the hash tag #SoCalRUG